Watch the video to find out more

 Hear from previous GSK IMPACT Award winners talking about their experience on the Development Programme and Network.

 GSK IMPACT Awards Development Programme

-Our three-day programme helps winners develop their organisations and their leaders.
-Informed by the rigorous assessment process for the awards, it is carefully tailored to the needs of each year’s award winners.
-It helps winners develop a range of leadership skills and gain knowledge in specialist areas such as:
+The three-day programme helps winners develop their organisations and their leaders.
+Informed by the rigorous assessment process for the awards, it is tailored to the needs of each year’s award winners.
+2020/21 programme topics included:

 - financial management and governance

 - your responsibility as a leader to demonstrate your organisation’s value and impact